dixel/v8wrap/README.md

 #:v8wrap:#
 _simplify wrapping of your C functions to node.js_
+This is just a prototype version build for testing on libesmtp.
+This will be completely redisigned in future.

 ### 1. Usage
         python codegen.py definition.json binding_source_name